The-Digital-Dilemma/GetIT/README.md

 [About pull requests - Github](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests)

+### Releases:

+### Naming and Style Convention:

+Consistent naming and styling conventions enhance code readability and maintainability.
+Although there are no strict rules, adopting widely accepted conventions promotes collaboration and reduces confusion.
+Consider the following guidelines:

+- **Python:** Follow the [PEP 8 guidelines](https://pep8.org) for Python code, including naming conventions for variables, functions, classes, and modules.
+Use descriptive names and avoid abbreviations when possible.
+- **Django:** Adhere to Django's coding style guidelines, including naming conventions for models, views, templates, URLs, and other components.
+Use lowercase letters and underscores for most names (e.g., my_model, my_template.html).
+- **HTML/CSS:** Use descriptive and meaningful class and ID names in HTML and CSS.
+Consider using a naming convention like BEM (Block, Element, Modifier) to keep your styles organized and modular.[Block, Element, Modifier](https://css-tricks.com/bem-101/)
+- **JavaScript:** Follow established JavaScript coding conventions like [the Google JavaScript Style Guide](https://google.github.io/styleguide/jsguide.html).
+Use camelCase for variable and function names.

 ### CSS Styling:

 To maintain consistent styling across our project, it's a good practice to define a root CSS file that contains common styles and colors.
 This file can be imported in other CSS files for easy access.